 A tool to fit data to many distributions and best one(s)

-fitter package provides a simple class to figure out from whih distribution your data comes from.
-It uses scipy package to try 80 ditribution and allows you to plot the results to check what is the most probable distribution.
+fitter package provides a simple class to identify the distribution from which a data samples is generated from.
+It uses 80 distributions from Scipy and allows you to plot the results to check what is the most probable distribution and the best parameters.

 pip install fitter

-Now, the question without any knowledge about the distribution of its parameter, what is a probable distribution that fit the data? scipy has 80 distribution with a method called fit that will help us here.
-The class Fitter will scan all the distribution, call the fit function for you, ignoring those that fail or run forever and finally give you a summary of the best distribution in the sense of sum of the square errors.
+Now, without any knowledge about the distribution or its parameter, what is the distribution that fits the data best ?
+Scipy has 80 distributions and the Fitter class will scan all of them, call the fit function for you, ignoring those that fail or run forever and finally give you a summary of the best distributions in the sense of sum of the square errors.
 The best is to give an example:

-from fitter import Fitter f = Fitter(data) f.fit() # make take some time since by default, all distribution are tried f.summary()
+from fitter import Fitter f = Fitter(data) f.fit() # may take some time since by default, all distributions are tried # but you call manually provide a smaller set of distributions f.summary()

 See the online documentation for details.